Surfing in Lofoten

 As you get out of the water, we promise that you will have a huge smile on your face.

 Far out at sea, you will discover the Lofoten archipelago like an arm from the mainland.
 The storms in the Norwegian Sea hit the coast at regular intervals, which produces good surfing waves.

-In the late 90s, surging became possible – in Lofoten too.
+In the late 90s, surfing became possible – in Lofoten too.
 As the wetsuit technology evolved, we could spend much longer in the cold water so far north.
 Now, 30 years later, you will encounter a teeming surf environment in Lofoten – with everything from surf accommodation and cafés to surfing shops and certified coaches.

 The peak season for surfing in Lofoten stretches from autumn to spring.
 The arrival of the autumn storms marks the start of the bigger waves.
 The most powerful swells from the Norwegian Sea come towards the Lofoten coast in the period from September to April.
 This attracts more experienced surfers from all over the world.
 They are keen to experience cold water surfing and enjoy the luxury of sharing the waves with fewer surfers than is often the case at beaches in tropical destinations.